nkh/ftl/config/ftl/man/ftl.md

 # KEY BINDINGS

-*ftl* uses vim-like key bindings, the bindings can be changed in the default ftlrc file.
+*ftl* uses vim-like key bindings, the bindings can be changed in the default ftlrc file but it better to create your own rcfile.

-*ftl* has many commands and thus many bindings.
-The control key is not used but the Alt-gr key, in combination with the shift key, is used extensively

 ## Default bindings